Top Criminal Lawyer in Maryland

 At the Final Protective Order hearing a Petitioner must prove those acts that gave rise to the basis of the Protective Order by clear and convincing evidence.
 If the Final Protective Order is granted the court has the authority to grant a variety of relief, including but not limited to, possession of the marital home to a Petitioner as well as a determination of custody for the parties’ children.
 Emergency family maintenance may also be awarded to a Petitioner.
 After a Protective Order is entered, a Respondent is required to surrender any firearms, and may be ordered to undergo a counseling or domestic violence program.

-CALL SANDLER LAW LLC NOW IF YOU ARE SEEKING OR HAVE BEEN
+CALL RENE SANDLER NOW IF YOU ARE SEEKING

 SERVED WITH A PROTECTIVE ORDER.
-CONTACT US NOW!
+CONTACT HER NOW!

 HOW LONG IS A PROTECTIVE ORDER IN EFFECT?